CFLaboratory/CFLow/README.md

 # CFLow

 CFLow (part of the Computational Fluids Laboratory) is a general purpose CFD solver.
+A particular goal with `CFLow` is to investigate the use of modern programming techniques for developing high performance CFD codes that are portable across CPU and accelerated architectures and scale from laptop/workstations up to supercomuters.

 ## Roadmap

-The initial design for CFLow is to solve the (un)steady incompressible Navier-Stokes equations using a dual-timstepping approach.
-A roadmap to achieve this is outlined below:

-- v0.1 Load a mesh
-- v0.2 Solve the diffusion equation (steady)
-- v0.3 Solve the advection-diffusion equation (steady)
-- v0.4 Solve Stokes flow (steady, lid-driven cavity)
-- v0.5 Solve Navier-Stokes flow (steady, lid-driven cavity)
-- v1.0 Solve Navier-Stokes flow (unsteady, Taylor-Green vortex)

-Following v1.0 optimisations such as hyperbolic diffusion, multigrid-accelerated dual timestepping and optimal pseudo timestepping schemes will be investigated.
+A roadmap outlining the plans for `CFLow` v1.0 is available in the [ROADMAP](doc/ROADMAP.md) file.

 ## License

-CFLow is available under the Apache 2.0 License, see [LICENSE](LICENSE.txt).
+CFLow is available under the Apache 2.0 License, see the [LICENSE](LICENSE.txt) file.